 You get to choose different free delivery options:

-- Unlimited One-Day Delivery on millions of eligible items at no extra cost.
-Depending on the time of day that you place your order and your delivery address, if in stock it’ll be dispatched that same day and delivered the next day.
+- Unlimited Free One Day Delivery on millions of eligible items at no extra cost.
+Depending on the time of day that you place your order and your delivery address if in stock it’ll be dispatched that same day and delivered the next day.

 - Unlimited Same-Day (Evening Delivery) on eligible items to eligible postcodes at no extra cost.